 Hooked on a Feeling

 When I first heard Hooked on a Feeling by B.J.
 Thomas, it was the summer of 1974 and I was living in Kaohsiung, Taiwan.
-I had married a Taiwanese and already had two kids.
+I had married a Taiwanese and already had two children.
 Mike aged six was adopted and Charles just born in February was my own.
-My wife Mona had a friend who worked in Nancy's Harbor Inn just off of Chi Hsien 3rd Road near Kaohsiung harbor.
+My wife Mona had a friend who worked in Nancy's Harbor Inn just off Chi Hsien 3rd Road near Kaohsiung harbor.
 One evening while visiting her with the family, I played Hooked on a Feeling on the jukebox and immediately fell in love with that song.